fenago/intro-ruby/lab_guides/Lab_11.md

 =======

-In this chapter, we learned about the most popular Ruby framework-Ruby on Rails.
+In this lab, we learned about the most popular Ruby framework-Ruby on Rails.
 We started with the fundamentals of Ruby on Rails and the MVC pattern it\'s based on.
 We then created our first Rails application and discussed the folder structure of an application that uses Rails.
 We